 Winter in Australia looks a bit different in every region, Darwin locals might be enjoying a perfect sunny day while Tasmanians watch snow fall as temperatures drop to zero degrees Celsius.
 In most parts of the country there is still a distinct winter chill factor which means taking action to stay warm at home and school.
-Heating often requires energy, so what’s the most energy efficient way to stay comfortable and cosy this Winter?
+Heating often requires energy, so what are the most energy efficient ways to stay comfortable and cosy this winter?

 - Mind the gaps